mtss92/CryptoQuote/README.md

 ## How to Use the API

-This software provides two API endpoints for currency and cryptocurrency exchange rate information.
+This software provides three API endpoints for currency and cryptocurrency exchange rate information.
 Below are the details:

 ### **Get Exchange Rates**